maarten-pennings/mRPM/arduino/README.md

  - Flash it by it by pressing the Upload (green right arrow) button.
  - Quickly waive a white sheet of paper in front of the sensor.
 Its blue led should flash, and the matrix should show RPM numbers.
  - On the ESP8266 board, press the small button labeled Flash (not RST) to change units.
+ - On tbe PC open the Arduino terminal to see the measurement process of the ESP8266.

  You should now have this [result](https://youtu.be/PuOR1rizvE4).